Effective and efficient modeling of the hydrodynamics for bacterial flagella

-We consider a rotating, non-translating helical rigid flagellum, which is divided into a set of $N$ identical, uniformly spaced spheres.
-Our calculations of axial thrust and torque for the flagellum with different pitches are presented in Fig. \ref{fig:fig9}.
-The grand resistance matrix constructed here captures both near- and far-field interactions.
-To illustrate the effect of the inter-sphere separation distance, models with different $s$ values are calculated.
-Which gives excellent results in the region $2.0001\le s\le2.5000$ compared with Rodenborn's laboratory measurements \cite{Rodenborn2013}.
-This conclusion indicates that the selection of $s$ for the rigid filament model between interval $2.0\le s\le2.5$ has little effect on the calculation results.
+We consider a rotating, non-translating helical rigid flagellum, modeled as a series of $N$ identical, uniformly spaced spheres.
+The non-dimensional axial thrust and torque for the flagellum at varying pitches are illustrated in Fig.~\ref{fig:fig8}.
+The grand resistance matrix constructed in this study captures both near-field lubrication effects and far-field hydrodynamic interactions.
+To assess the impact of the inter-sphere separation distance, we compute models with varying values of $s$.
+Our results demonstrate remarkable agreement with Rodenborn's laboratory measurements in the range $2.0001\leqslant s\leqslant2.5$.
+This suggests that the choice of $s$ for the rigid flagella model within this interval has little effect on the computational outcomes.

-Our technique for calculating the grand resistance matrix is suitable for investigating the hydrodynamic interaction between multi-sphere systems, such as bacterial systems.
-This technique for constructing the grand resistance matrix has three main merits: it avoids overlapping spheres, approximately satisfies the no-slip boundary condition, and includes all long-range terms.
-Our method can be easily extended to compute the grand resistance or mobility matrix for arbitrary-size spheres.
-While this method is accurate and efficient, it is still computationally expensive.
-The construction of a near-field lubrication resistance matrix requires $O(N^{2})$ operations.
-The hydrodynamic interaction between multiple spheres is obtained by inverting the mobility matrix in the grand resistance matrix, which requires $O(N^{3})$ operations and limits the size of systems that can be studied.
-This method does not consider the flow field around the spheres, and we will present a method in our next work to investigate the flow field around spheres.
+Considering and neglecting the hydrodynamic interaction between the flagella and colloidal spheres leads to distinct bacterial velocities, as shown in Figs.~\ref{fig:fig10}-\ref{fig:fig11}.
+Our model for calculating the grand resistance matrix has proven effective and efficient for investigating bacterial motility near colloidal spheres.
+The hydrodynamic interactions among the flagella, cell bodies, and colloidal spheres significantly influence bacterial motility.
+Furthermore, our method can be readily extended to compute the grand resistance or mobility matrix for spheres of arbitrary size.
+While our approach is accurate and efficient, it remains computationally expensive.
+Constructing the near-field lubrication resistance matrix requires $O(N^{2})$ operations, while determining the hydrodynamic interactions among multiple spheres involves inverting the mobility matrix within the grand resistance matrix, requiring $O(N^{3})$ operations.
+This computational demand limits the size of the systems that can be effectively studied.
+Nevertheless, our technique facilitates the exploration of models that require high precision.